phette23/epheme/readme.md

 Images directory defaults to "img".

+The functionality built on top of twarc is modest but I'm specifically interested in grabbing images from Twitter.
+Setting epheme to run regularly (e.g. with cron) lets me continually archive search results, related images, & use mongo's API to display them.
+There's a small example included here.

 ## Setup

 Requires virtualenv & mongodb.
-On a Mac, you can get these with `sudo pip install virtualenv; brew install mongodb`.
+On a Mac with homebrew, you can get these with `sudo pip install virtualenv; brew install mongodb`.

 ```sh
 # set up virtual env in the project root, activate, install dependencies